teambit/product-cult/readme.md

 This project serves as a practical guide to showcase component-driven development, modular architecture, and rapid deployment with Hope AI.

+Browse the components on the [Bit Cloud example organization](https://bit.cloud/infinity) for browsing live preview and of the platform components and business capabilities.

 ---

 ## ✨ Features